- The woolly rhino lived during the ice-age and went extinct approximately 10,000 years ago.

 Unlike the rhinoceros we see today, the Woolly Rhinoceros had thick and shaggy hair covering them.
-This was probably due to the fact that they lived in ice — though some of them lived in grasslands too.
-But like modern rhinos, they had horns stuck out in front of their heads.
+This was probably due to the fact that they lived in extremely cold environments — though some of them lived in grasslands too.
+Like modern rhinos, they had horns that stuck out in front of their heads.

 The Woolly Rhinoceros, or the Coelodonta antiquitatis, was a large species of the rhinoceros.
 It lived in Eurasia during the Pleistocene epoch.
 This was about 1.8 million years to 10,000 years ago, at the end of the last Ice Age.
 The earliest known Woolly Rhinoceros fossil was found in the Tibetan area.
 The fossil was believed to be at least 3.6 million years old.

 Lately, experts clarified that this species became extinct because of climate change and not hunting as originally thought.
+Their long, thick coats would have made it impossible for them to tolerate higher temperatures.
+As the ice-age receded, their habitat went with it.
 They might have been pushed to migrate from the Tibetan plateau to colder areas of the world.

 |Habitat||Plains of Northern Eurasia|